Proving Older Products Are Defective

 That case presented several serious challenges.
 The first major issue was proving that a product that had been in use for more than twenty years was defective when it had not caused a prior injury and was designed with a safety interlock.
 The second challenge was proving liability when the machine had not been maintained as it should have been by the owner.
 Third, there was evidence the owner of the machine had attached an unapproved device to the machine.
 This allowed the defense to argue the machine had been altered by the owner.
 The use of an unapproved attachment was problematic and gave additional ammunition for the defense to contest liability.

 With regard to the first issue, Pennsylvania does not bar cases against manufacturers and sellers of products simply because they were sold years prior to an incident.
 In this case, John performed exhaustive research of the designs used by the defendant’s competitors back in the 1980s.
-That was when defendant’s machine was sold.
+That was when the defendant’s machine was designed and sold.
 John found alternative safer designs that were practical, affordable and were in use in the 1980s.
 John pored over archived patent applications and grants, spoke with former engineers that worked for the defendant’s competitors in the industry, and found and reviewed old product manuals and repair texts that were purchased online in order to find this information.

 Using this extensive research, John was able to show that defendant was not using the safest design at the time the defective product at issue was made and sold.
 Specifically, John was able to show alternate designs in use by other manufacturers that used more robust and reliable safety interlocks.
 Furthermore, John was able to provide an alternate design that would have made the defendant’s product fail-safe.
 In other words, John and his experts showed that the interlock on the defendant’s machine could have been designed so that if the interlock broke, the machine would be unable to work at all.
 This alternative design was developed specifically for the machine that was involved in the accident.
-This safer design was safer in that it would in turn force the owner to repair the interlock in order to use the machine.
+This alternate design was safer in that it would in turn force the owner to repair the interlock in order to use the machine.
 This was infinitely better than the defective design used by the defendant, which allowed the machine to continue to function even when the safety interlock that protected the operator had broken.